Notable People

 Her career also became a family literary story, but that is not the main point

 Publisher pages still note that Kellerman and her husband Jonathan Kellerman are both bestselling novelists.
-That fact is real, but it is not the most durable reason to remember her.
+That fact is accurate, but it is not the most durable reason to remember her.

 Faye Kellerman matters because she opened a lane.
 She proved that mystery fiction could carry a serious Jewish interior life without losing pace, accessibility, or commercial reach.
 Later writers did not need to invent that possibility from scratch because she had already shown that readers would follow it.